 The Homeless Hub has also documented the link between disabilities, unemployment, poverty and homelessness.
 It’s simple: without steady employment, it’s hard to find and keep affordable accommodation.

 These are Canadians statistics, but the link between dyslexia and homelessness has also been identified in England.

 Invisible disability = lack of emergency services = discrimination

 I’ve often talked about how invisible many of us in the learning disability community feel.
 Same for anyone with an “invisible disability” or identifying as neurodivirgent, which includes those of us with Tourette Syndrome, dyslexia and autism (just to name a few).
 We’re often not included in discussions that affect our lives.
 Nor in designing programs and services that serve our needs.

-This exclusion begins in school, continues when we’re looking for work, and rears its ugly head when we most need help–and as I found out with Christine, even when we need to access emergency housing.
+This exclusion begins in school, continues when we’re looking for work, and rears its ugly head when we most need help–and as I found out with Maddie, even when we need to access emergency housing.
 In fact, it’s this exclusion that causes us to be more vulnerable to homelessness in the first place.

 Though the risk is well documented, the needs of the homeless and disabled are yet to be addressed by emergency housing services or shelters.

 Here it’s important to note that ALL homeless people suffer from invisibility and discrimination, and this is compounded if you’re from a racialized group, have a mental illness or a disability.